 - Commissioned officers of the Public Health and National Oceanic and Atmospheric Administration

 If you are uncertain if you’re eligible, call (866) 240-3742 to speak with a licensed lender who can answer your questions and help you apply.

 VA cash-out refinance with bad credit

-Recently, the Blue Water Navy Vietnam Veterans Act of 2019 was enacted, which removes the existing loan maximums for VA loans.
-This goes into effect January 1, 2020, but even if the VA no longer has loan limit maximums that doesn’t mean lenders won’t impose them.
-Only time will tell how and if this change will make a difference to homebuyers.
+Recently, the Blue Water Navy Vietnam Veterans Act of 2019 was enacted, removed the existing loan maximums for VA loans.
+As of January 1, 2020, the VA no longer has loan limit maximums.
+However, lenders will likely have their own guidelines limiting the size of the loan.